Riesiger Globus, den viele Menschen mit ihren Händen anfassen.

 This is why you should check whether there are special requirements for your nationality at your preferred host institution before applying.
 This information can usually be found in the “exchange students” section of the host institution’s website.

 • Do I need a visa?
-And what are the difficulties I might run into during the application?
+And what are the difficulties I might run into?

-• In all other cases, you will usually have to apply for a visa.
-Even if you stay within the EU, a visa in Germany does not automatically constitute a right of residence in other (EU member) states.
+Students with a different nationality usually need a visa.
+Even if you stay within the EU, a residence permit for Germany does not automatically constitute a right of residence in other (EU member) states.

-• Please research the visa regulations applying to you ahead of time, preferably before applying for a stay abroad.
-Contact the embassies or consulates of the countries you are considering.
+Please research your specific visa requirements ahead of time, preferably before applying for a stay abroad.
+Please contact the embassies or consulates of the countries you are considering.

-• Do you have to provide proof of financial resources?
+• Do I need to provide specific proof of financial resources?
 Keep in mind that the financial resources you had to provide proof of for your residence in Germany, such as a blocked account, may not suffice.
 You might be required to submit other kinds of proof of financial resources.

 • Does the embassy have special requirements regarding your foreign language skills, such as a special proof of language proficiency that is not required by the host institution?